Synchronising your motorcycle carburettors

-Imagine a team of horses where one wants to gallop, another is moving at a gentle trot while two others are more inclined to walk.
+If the bank of carbs is incorrectly adjusted, this is like a team of horses where one wants to gallop, while another is moving at a gentle trot and two others are more inclined to walk.
 As a result, the galloper strains at the harness in vain, the walkers begin to stumble, the trotter doesn't know if it's coming or going and the driver has had enough.

 Before you consider synchronising the carburettors, you must ensure that everything else is in order.
 In other words, the ignition and the valves must be correctly adjusted, as must the play in the throttle cables.
 The air filter, the intake manifolds and the spark plugs should be well within the service limit.